tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

  * Firewalls within enterprise networks blocking web sites not deemed appropriate for work, or

- * Firewalls within enterprise networksexempting specific web sites from MITM inspection, such as healthcare or financial sites for which inspection would intrude with the privacy of employees.
+ * Firewalls within enterprise networks exempting specific web sites from MITM inspection, such as healthcare or financial sites for which inspection would intrude with the privacy of employees.